 Casing Tension Anchor

-Wells that use steam, or any other type of heat, to enhance the performance of production, are often subjected to certain stresses created by the extreme heat.
+Wells that use steam, or any other type of heat, to enhance the performance of production are often subjected to certain stresses created by the extreme heat.
 Steam creates a thermal expansion and contraction of all materials that reside in the steamed well.
-Even casings that are cemented in the well bore are subject to these thermal loads.
-When drilling horizontal wells, the intermediate casings (through the build section of the well) are typically cemented in place.
-The production casings (through the horizontal section of the well) are typically set with a casing hanger at the bottom of the intermediate casing, and are typically not cemented.
+Even casings that are cemented in the wellbore are subject to these thermal loads.
+When drilling horizontal wells, the intermediate casings (through the build section of the well) are cemented in place.
+The production casings (through the horizontal section of the well) are typically set with a casing hanger at the bottom of the intermediate casing and are not cemented.

-The Casing Tension Anchor (CTA) is an anchor that is installed on the bottom of the intermediate casing, and will be activated at the end of the cementing job.
-The CTA contains rigid fingers on the exterior that are activated or released by the top plug that passes through the interior of the CTA.
+The Casing Tension Anchor (CTA) is an anchor that is installed on the bottom of the intermediate casing and will be activated at the end of the cementing job.
+The CTA contains rigid fingers on the exterior that are pressure activated or released by the top plug that passes through the interior of the CTA.
 At this point when the cement job is completed, the casing can be lifted up by the rig.
-As the casing moves up, the fingers of the CTA will dig into the formation and hold the casing from moving (anchor).
+As the casing moves up, the fingers of the CTA will dig into the formation and hold the casing from moving (anchored).
 This will allow a calculated amount of tension to be place in the whole string of the intermediate casing.
-This tension will be held by the rig as the cement is allowed to cure.
-Once the cement has hardened, the rig can be released from the casing.
+This tension will be held by the rig (or slips) as the cement is allowed to cure.
+Once the cement has hardened, the rig can release the tension from the casing.
 Now, when steam is subjected to the intermediate casing and places it in a compressive state, the residing tensile load in the casing will help absorb or neutralize the thermal compressive load, which could otherwise cause damage to the intermediate casing tubes and connections.

 - For use in thermal or heated wells having cemented casing in the wellbore.